 The chicken curry tikka is smooth, creamy, and juicy.
 And quite simple to make at home.
 You’ve found the proper site if you’re seeking a recipe for chicken malai kabab.
 Here, I’ll show you how to prepare chicken malai tikka, which is creamy, tender, and juicy.

-Chicken malai tikka is also known as murgh malai kebab is a rich kabab of Mughlai cuisines.
+Chicken malai tikka also known as murgh malai kebab is a rich kabab of Mughlai cuisines.
 Boneless chicken pieces are marinated in cheese, cashew, and cream-based marination with a small amount of yogurt.
 It has a distinct flavor of elaichi (green cardamom) powder.

 Ingredients for Chicken malai tikka